carbon-wavelight/Praxis/README.md

 There are plans to turn this into a fully-fledged day organizer with calendar integration.

+UPDATE: Druid UI has been discontinued, so this project will be rewritten using Floem.

 Planned Features:
 - Daily Goals section
 - Weekly Goals section